 The corresponding right-of-use assets and lease liabilities have been derecognised on 30 June 2022, the effective date of the new clause.
-The net impact of the derecognition is recognised in 'Gains/(Losses) on disposal' (refer to Note 12).
-From 1 July 2022, the accommodation charges will be recognised as expenses when incurred over the agreement duration.
+The net impact of the derecognition is recognised in 'Gains/(Losses) on disposal' (refer to Note 13).
+From 1 July 2022, the rental charges have been recognised as expenses when incurred over the agreement duration.

 The Council continues to carry the responsibility to make good, and to control the fit-out during the remaining occupancy period as the Council receives the economic benefits via using the fit-out or expected compensation from PNSW upon relocation.
-Therefore, the Council's accounting treatment for make-good provision and fit-out costs in relation to the relevant accommodation remains unchanged.
+Therefore, the Council's accounting treatment for make-good provision and fit-out costs in relation to the relevant property remains unchanged.